cemc-oper/nwpc-data-client/README.md

 # NWPC Data Client

-A CLI client for operation system files in CEMC/CMA.
+A data finder CLI tool for operational systems in CEMC/CMA.

 ## Features

-- Find file path for operation system data in CMA HPC.
+- Find file paths for operational system data in CMA HPC.
-- :construction: Find file path in external storage nodes from CMA HPC.
+- :thumbsdown: Find file paths in external storage nodes from CMA HPC.
-- :construction: Download data file through a data service.
+- :thumbsdown: Download data file through a data service.

 ## Installing

 Download the latest release and build source code.

-Use `Makefile` to build project on Linux and `nwpc_data_client` command will be installed in `bin` directory.
+Use `Makefile` to build the project on Linux and `nwpc_data_client` command will be installed in `bin` directory.

 ## Getting Started